-- 1. Develop a program map so volunteers can familiarize themselves with the activities and locations throughout the building so they will know where to find things and what is happening at various times throughout the day. - 2.
-Assign key leaders to manage each volunteer group. - 3.
-Make sure all volunteers are wearing their See, Test & Treat t-shirt and name tags; for those in key roles add this to their name tag. - 4.
-Schedule a walk through the day before your See, Test & Treat event to allow volunteers to become oriented with the program and ask questions. - 5.
-Hold a 5 to 10 minute huddle the day of your See, Test & Treat program to orient volunteers and to answer any last minute questions.
-Conduct a walk-thru with volunteers if time allows. - 6.
-Make sure volunteers know what is happening in their area specific to patient and clinician interactions. - 7.
-Share key documents (e.g. patient registration lists, volunteer contact sheet), program map, pager numbers, phone and fax numbers with volunteers as feasible. - 8.
-Consider appointing someone to monitor and manage volunteer staffing at each station/location throughout the day of the event.
+- Define the expectations of your volunteer team; provide a written orientation packet if needed to include event logistics (volunteer roles, dress code, start/stop times, patient screening, education and food areas, volunteer areas, key contacts), along with any last minute instructions (See Appendix 11 Volunteer Orientation Packet Outline) or See, Test & Treat Toolkit - 2.
+Develop a program map so volunteers can familiarize themselves with the activities and locations throughout the building so they will know where to find things and what is happening at various times throughout the day. - 3.
+Assign key leaders to manage each volunteer group. - 4.
+Make sure all volunteers are wearing their See, Test & Treat t-shirt and name tags; - 5.
+Schedule a walk through the day before your See, Test & Treat event to allow volunteers to become oriented with the program and ask questions. - 6.
+Hold a 5 to 10-minute huddle the day of your See, Test & Treat program to orient volunteers and to answer any last minute questions.
+Conduct a walk-thru with volunteers if time allows. - 7.
+Make sure volunteers know what is happening in their area specific to patient and clinician interactions. - 8.
+Share key documents (e.g. patient registration lists, volunteer contact sheet), program map, pager numbers, phone and fax numbers with volunteers as feasible.

+- 9. Consider appointing someone to monitor and manage volunteer staffing at each station/location throughout the day of the event.
 This will prevent understaffing and volunteers not having the opportunity to take a break or get food.
-Make sure food is available to all volunteers throughout your See, Test & Treat program. - 9.
-Schedule time before your event to conduct a volunteer orientation and program walk-thru (e.g., day or evening before, onsite huddle prior to the program start). - 10.
-Define the expectations of your volunteer team; provide a written orientation packet if needed to include event logistics (volunteer roles, dress code, start/stop times, patient screening, education and food areas, volunteer areas, key contacts), along with any last minute instructions (See Appendix 11 Volunteer Orientation Packet Outline). - 11.
-Confirm volunteer role, responsibility and hours of participation. - 12.
-Remind volunteers to check-in and check-out when arriving/departing the program. - 13.
-Instruct volunteers to communicate with their colleagues share information about what is happening during the day.

-- 14. Discussing patient information or programmatic issues in public spaces is never a good idea; remind volunteers to seek out assistance and a private area to discuss and get guidance. - 15.
+Make sure food is available to all volunteers throughout your See, Test & Treat program. - 10.
+Confirm volunteer role, responsibility and hours of participation. - 11.
+Remind volunteers to check-in and check-out when arriving/departing the program. - 12.
+Instruct volunteers to communicate with their colleagues share information about what is happening during the day. - 13.
+Discussing patient information or programmatic issues in public spaces is never a good idea; remind volunteers to seek out assistance and a private area to discuss and get guidance. - 14.
 Remind volunteers that they could be asked to pitch in as needed and may be asked to do something outside of their assigned role.